Natalia Garibotto Rocks Sparkly Bikini That Leaves Little To The Imagination

 Her online audience had plenty of nice things to say about the snaps.

-“Love this pic Natalia!
-You’re so beautiful!” wrote one fan, adding several emoji that included red and pink heart.
+"Love this pic Natalia!
+You're so beautiful!" one fan wrote, adding several emoji that included red and pink hearts to their message.

-“The best thing instagram has,” quipped a second Instagram user.
+"The best thing instagram has," quipped a second user.

-“Ur so pretty and authentic i love your vibe so much,” added a third follower who included star emoji.
+"Ur so pretty and authentic i love your vibe so much," a third follower added, who included star emoji with their words.

 The update consisted of two snapshots that captured Natalia soaking up the sun on a padded bench that appeared to be on a balcony.
 The bench was situated next to a short wall with tropical foliage filling the space behind it.
-A row of pillows were popped against the wall.
+A row of pillows sat against the wall.
 The ocean was visible through the glass on one side of the photo.

 Natalia sat near the edge of the bench in the first snap.
 The camera captured her from a slight side angle as she closed her eyes and stuck out her tongue.
 She held a bowl of fruit in front of her.
 Leaning back on her free hand and arching her back, she put her voluptuous chest and curvy booty on display.
 Her shapely thighs and flat tummy were also hard to miss.

-In the second fame, Natalia faced the camera and sat on her feet with her legs slightly parted.
-She looked away from the camera with a smile on her face.
-With the bowl in one hand and her knee on the other, she showed off her toned shoulders and trim midsection.
+In the second frame, Natalia faced the camera and sat on her feet with her legs slightly parted.
+She looked away from the camera with a smile.
+With the bowl in one hand and her other on her knee, she showed off her toned shoulders and trim midsection.
 Her sun-kissed skin looked flawless in the bright light.